ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/data connections/_index.md

 The latter is used both for POST calls and also PUT, DELETE and other HTTP operations.
 The `X-HTTP-Method-Override` HTTP header is used with the Butler_POST data connection to tell Butler which HTTP operation should be used.

-This is a way to work around a currently limitation of Qlik's REST connector, as it only supports GET and POST operations.
+This is a way to work around a limitation of Qlik's REST connector, as it only supports GET and POST operations.

 ## Butler_GET